A Bayesian Model for Online Activity Sample Sizes: ACCRUAL MODEL

 where we have used the fact that $E[\pi^*](1-E[\pi^*]) \leq 1/4$.
 Consequently, for large $\alpha$, $\beta$, sd$(\pi^*)\approx (\alpha+\beta)^{-0.5}/2$.

-Furthermore, the hyper-prior (\ref{eq:hyperprior}) corresponds to putting independent (improper) uniform priors on $E[\pi^*]=\alpha/(\alpha+\beta)$ and $(\alpha+\beta)^{-0.5}\approx \hbox{sd}(\pi^*)$.
+Consequently, the hyper-prior (\ref{eq:hyperprior}) corresponds to putting independent (improper) uniform priors on $E[\pi^*]=\alpha/(\alpha+\beta)$ and $(\alpha+\beta)^{-0.5}\approx \hbox{sd}(\pi^*)$.
 Note that the hyperprior (\ref{eq:hyperprior}) used here is {\it improper}; it does not integrate to $1$.
-However, it will lead to a proper posterior provided that for at least one $i$, $0<x_i<d$; see \cite[Ex.~5.7]{gelmanbda04}.
+However, it will lead to a proper posterior provided that for at least one $i$, $0<x_i<d$; see \cite{gelmanbda04}[Ex.~5.7].

-\section{Inference for the Accrual Model}
+\section{INFERENCE FOR THE ACCRUAL MODEL}

-~ In this section, we discuss how to make predictions using proposed accrual model.
+~ In this section, we discuss how to make predictions using the proposed accrual model.